hyperledger/firefly/README.md

 Yes, with Firefly that's a proven possibility.

 Think of the Firefly API for multi-party systems like SQL is for your centralized database.

-Think of the blockchain smart contracts like database stored procedures.
+Think of blockchain smart contracts like database stored procedures.

 90% or more of the time when you're developing modern business APIs and web/mobile apps, you just use the built-in capabilities of SQL.

-Only on rare occasions do you need to drop down into programming stored procedures.
+Only on rare occasions do you need to drop down into programming stored procedures, and then you usually engage a specialist team, with specialist skills.

 ## API Query Syntax